forestgrape/coronavirus/index.md

 ## Tropism of Sars-CoV-2
-Both evolutionary drive and biological constraints yield narrow tropism of coronaviruses.
+Both evolutionary drive and biological constraints yield the tropism of coronaviruses.
 Key factors are:
 * cell types and the corresponding biochemistry inside the cells
 * environmental factors around the cell determines entry and exit:
     - chemical environment